Is Therapy a Waste of Time? How to Decide For Yourself

 It’s important to recognize that therapy is not a quick fix, and progress will take time.
 However, the benefits of therapy can be life-changing, and the investment in your mental health and well-being is worth it.
 It’s also important to understand that there are less than stellar therapists out there, and sometimes people have bad experiences with them.
 You may have already read about these experiences online and that’s why you’re having doubts now.
 After working with many clients over the years and hearing their stories, it’s crucial (no, essential!) to choose a quality licensed therapist.
 Read their testimonials and reviews, double check their credentials, research the therapies they offer, and make sure to hop on a free consultation call to make sure you feel comfortable with them.
 Doing these steps will greatly lower the chances of you accidentally choosing a therapist that is not a good fit for your needs.

-If you’re a resident of California or Florida and are looking for an online therapist who genuinely cares, consider booking a free, no-commitment consultation call with me, Laura Jasen, LPCC, LMHC here at Sage & Sunshine Therapy!
+If you’re a resident of California or Florida and are looking for an online therapist who genuinely cares, contact me or consider booking a free, no-commitment consultation call with me, Laura Jasen, LPCC, LMHC here at Sage & Sunshine Therapy!

 The Therapeutic Process and Its Benefits